 Instructions

-- When the batter is ready at room temperature, add the rest of the water (250ml/9 floz/1 cup).
+- When the batter is ready at room temperature, mix well and heat the pan.

 - Melt a little of the butter in a hot crêpe pan.
 Use about half a ladle of batter for each galette, quickly moving the pan to ensure a very thin layer coats all the surface.
-Leave on medium-high heat for about a couple of minutes then turn over for a minute.Brush with a little butter over the top and place on a plate until ready to serve with your preferred toppings.
+Leave on medium-high heat for about a couple of minutes then turn over for a minute.Top with a little butter until melted then brush it over evenly.
+Place on a plate covered with another upturned plate to keep warm and soft until ready to serve with your preferred toppings.

 Annie C